ishidas/website-practice-one/README.md

 ### Step 5 Build a website!

 1. clone this repository using git
+2. open the cloned repository using Atom.
+Open your terminal and create a directory where you want to store all your projects in.
+I would normally name mine as "Projects".

+To create a directory in terminal:

+- `$ ls` enter - look at the list displayed and make sure you see Applications, Desktops and stuff that means you are in your home directory. if you don't see those, do `$ cd` enter - that will get you back to your home.

+- `$ mkdir Projects` enter - will make a directory called Project

+- `$ cd Projects` enter - will let you go inside of Projects directory

+- `$ git clone paste-what-you-copied-from-github` enter - will clone down (copy) the folders and files from github repository

+- `$ cd website-practice-one` enter- will let you go inside of website-practice-one folder/direcotry

+- `$ atom .` enter - SHOULD open atom with all the files inside of website-practice-one if it doensn't open, you could go to your mac finder and find website-parctice-one folder and right click to open with atom.

-2. open the cloned repository using `atom .` command period is part of the command. if it `atom .` doesn't work, google how to get it to work.
+`atom .` command period is part of the command. if it `atom .` doesn't work, google how to get it to work.

-#Helper
+# Helper
 Terminal command you can use:

 `$ ls` enter - list up all the files and directories(folders) in the current level

 `$ ls -la` enter - will show you list of files and directories(folders) and hidden files and directories(folders)

-`$ cd ./Applications `enter - will let you drill into ./Application meaning you are going into Application folder.
+`$ cd Applications ` enter - will let you drill into ./Application meaning you are going into Application folder.

 `$ cd ../` enter - will let you move up one level (so if you were in Applications folder, you should be back to where you started)

-`$ clear` should clear all the stuff showed on the terminal if you want a fresh start
+`$ clear` enter - should clear all the stuff showed on the terminal if you want a fresh start

+`$ mkdir SomeFolderName` enter - will create a folder/directory.
+Developers call folders and directories interchangeablly.

+`$ touch filename.js` enter - will create a filename.js file in the current directory

 Google is your best friend :D there are almost always answers there!
 That's what everyone who is going into programming would be told, so here it is lol